-$\begin{array}{lll} \textbf{class HttpStatusPush} \ (serverUrl, & user=None, & password=None, & auth=None, & format_fn=None, \\ & builders=None, & wantProperties=False, & wantSteps=False, & wantPrevious-Build=False, & wantLogs=False) \end{array}$
+class HttpStatusPush (serverUrl, user=None, password=None, auth=None, format_fn=None, builders=None, wantProperties=False, wantSteps=False, wantPrevious-Build=False, wantLogs=False)

-- serverUrl (string) the url where to do the http post - user (string) the BasicAuth user to post as - password (string) the BasicAuth user's password - auth the authentication method to use.
-Refer to the documentation of the requests library for more information. - format_fn (function) a function that takes the build as parameter and returns a dictionary to be pushed to the server (as json).

-- builders (list) only send update for specified builders - wantProperties (boolean) include 'properties' in the build dictionary - wantSteps (boolean) include 'steps' in the build dictionary - wantLogs (boolean) include 'logs' in the steps dictionaries.
+- serverUrl (string) the url where to do the http post - user (string) the BasicAuth user to post as - password (string) the BasicAuth user's password (can be a Secret). - auth the authentication method to use.
+Refer to the documentation of the requests library for more information. - format_fn (function) a function that takes the build as parameter and returns a dictionary to be pushed to the server (as json). - builders (list) only send update for specified builders - wantProperties (boolean) include 'properties' in the build dictionary - wantSteps (boolean) include 'steps' in the build dictionary - wantLogs (boolean) include 'logs' in the steps dictionaries.
 This needs wantSteps=True.
 This dumps the full content of logs and may consume lots of memory and CPU depending on the log size. - wantPreviousBuild (boolean) include 'prev_build' in the build dictionary